 We were able to re-secure everything and, despite some very close clearance, even got the shroud back onto the card.
 Unfortunately, plugging it in revealed high idle temperatures, and a 30-second test led us to nearly 90C almost immediately.
 We terminated the test and cooled the card down, then re-evaluated the installation.

 The final part of our AMD Radeon RX 480 Hybrid build is complete.
-We've conducted testing on the RX 480 with liquid cooling, successfully yielding additional overclocking headroom and reducing temperatures by 59%.
+We've conducted testing on the RX 480 with liquid cooling, successfully yielding additional overclocking headroom and reducing temperatures.
 We also ended up hitting 1.15V to the core when overvolting and overclocking, something we talk about more below.

 The first part of this AMD RX 480 liquid cooling guide tore-down the video card, the second part built it back up with an Arctic Accelero Hybrid III and liquid cooler, and our new video and article explore the results.
 The short of it: Liquid cooling an AMD RX 480 significantly improves the temperatures, the noise output, and provides marginal extra overclocking room.